danaderp/danaderp/_projects/1_project.markdown

 - _Exploratory Data Analysis for Interpreting Traceability_.
 The goal of this section is to measure the set of information measures and summarize the results in probability distributions.
 The data is also analyzed according to the ground truth and variable correlations.
 This exploration allows us to interpret how well an unsupervised technique for traceability will perform.
 - _Supervised Evaluation_.
 The goal of this section is to show the effectiveness of the unsupervised techniques and their limitations due to information measures.

+## Exploratory Data Analysis for Interpreting Traceability

+Exploratory Data Analysis is an exhaustive search of patterns in data with an specific goal in mind.
+For this report, our goal is to use information measures to describe and interpret  the effectiveness of unsupervised traceability techniques.
+This section introduces 3 explorations:
+1. __Manifold of Information Measures__.
+The purpose of this exploration is to determine the probability distribution of each entropy and similarity metric.
+We have some assumptions about how we expect these distributions to be.
+For instance, similarity distributions should be bimodal since we want to observe a link and a non-link.
+If our assumptions do not match the expected distribution, then we can assess the quality of the technique.
+2. __Manifold of Information Measures by Ground truth__.
+The purpose of this exploration is to group each entropy and similarity metric by a given ground truth.
+The division of data by the ground truth allows us to determine the quality of the prediction for similarity metrics.
+Additionally, it also allows us to describe how good the ground truth is since we are measuring the information transmission between source and target artifacts.
+3. __Scatter Matrix for Information Measures__.
+The purpose of this exploration is to find correlations between information theory metrics and unsupervised similarities.
+These correlations help us to explain the traceability behaviour from information transmission for a given dataset.

+### EDA1: Manifold of Information Measures
+The following manifold depicts the distribution of each information variable.
+We can observe that the self-information of the source artifacts (or issues) is on average [3.42 ± 1.31] B (or bits), while the self-information of the target artifacts (or source code) is on average [5.91 ± 0.86] B. This means that the amount of information of the source code is 1.72 bits larger than the amount of information in the set of issues.
+Now, the mutual information is on average [3.21 ± 1.19] B, the minimum shared entropy is [1.45 ± 1.14] B, and the minimum shared extropy is [0.87 ± 0.54] B.

+The loss and noise are both gaussian distributions with a median of 2.53B and 0.11B respectively.
+The loss is larger than the noise by a range of 2.42B.
+If we consider that the median of the minimum shared entropy is 1.50B, then the amount of lost information is high.
+This might indicate that the source code is poorly commented.
+Furthermore, the noise is barely a bit unit, which indicates that the code is not influenced by an external source of information.

+The similarity metrics have a non-standard behaviour.
+For instance, let’s compare the cosine similarity (for doc2vec) and the WMD_sim (for word2vec).
+The average value of the cosine is [0.09 ± 0.07], while the value for the WMD_sim is [0.45 ±0.90].
+Both similarity distributions are unimodal, which indicates that the binary classification does not exist and both similarities are not overlapping.

+> __Summary__: the maximum transmissions of information was around 4.4 bits from issues to source code.
+If we observe the link {PR-294 ➝ psb_mapping.py}, which corresponds to the minimum MI of 5.5 B in the 99% quantile,  then we infer that the 4.4 B of maximum transmission can be improved until reaching an average value of 5.5B.
+We recommend that software developers implement inspection procedures to refactor documentation in both requirements and source code to enhance mutual information (and MSI).

     ---
     layout: page
     title: project